Penal labor in the United States: Free Alabama Movement

 Three prisoners – Melvin Ray, James Pleasant and Robert Earl Council – who led work stoppages in Alabama prisons in January 2014 as part of the Free Alabama Movement have been in solitary confinement since the start of the labor strike.
-Protests took place in three Alabama prisons, and the movement has smuggled out videos and pictures of abusive conditions, and authorities say the men will remain in solitary confinement indefinitely.
+Protests took place in three Alabama prisons, and the movement has smuggled out videos and pictures of abusive conditions.
+Authorities say the men will remain in solitary confinement indefinitely.
 The prisoners' work stoppages and refusal to cooperate with authorities in Alabama are modeled on actions that took place in the Georgia prison system in December 2010.
 The strike leaders argue that refusing to work is a tactic that would force prison authorities to hire compensated labor or to induce the prisoners to return to their jobs by paying a fair wage.
 Prisoners appear to be currently organizing in Arizona, California, Florida, Illinois, Ohio, Pennsylvania, Mississippi, Texas, Virginia and Washington.

 Council, one of the founders of the Free Alabama Movement, said: "We will not work for free anymore.
 All the work in prisons, from cleaning to cutting grass to working in the kitchen, is done by inmate labor.
 [Almost no prisoner] in Alabama is paid.
 Without us the prisons, which are slave empires, cannot function.
 Prisons, at the same time, charge us a variety of fees, such as for our identification cards or wrist bracelets, and [impose] numerous fines, especially for possession of contraband.
 They charge us high phone and commissary prices.
 Prisons each year are taking larger and larger sums of money from the inmates and their families.
 The state gets from us millions of dollars in free labor and then imposes fees and fines.
 You have [prisoners] that work in kitchens 12 to 15 hours a day and have done this for years and have never been paid."

 Ray said "We do not believe in the political process ...
 We are not looking to politicians to submit reform bills.
 We aren't giving more money to lawyers.
 We don't believe in the courts.
 We will rely only on protests inside and outside of prisons and on targeting the corporations that exploit prison labor and finance the school-to-prison pipeline.
 We have focused our first boycott on McDonald's.
 McDonald's uses prisoners to process beef for patties and package bread, milk, chicken products.
 We have called for a national Stop Campaign against McDonald's.
 We have identified this corporation to expose all the others.
 There are too many corporations exploiting prison labor to try and take them all on at once."